pyOpenSci/lessons/contribute-open-source/pull-request.md

 :::{figure} /images/github/create-pr-fork.gif

-Animated gif showing that GitHub will prompt you to make a new pul request when it notices new commits to a branch in your fork.
+Animated gif showing that GitHub will prompt you to make a new pull request when it notices new commits to a branch in your fork.
 :::

 ### Step 2: Setup your pull request targets (head and base)